 We appreciate and draw inspiration from Haverford’s traditions of shared governance and student-faculty conversation and collaboration.
 Introspection about our practices has made clear that, although conversations and collaborations have happened, our practice would be stronger and welcome more voices if it were regularized and expanded.

-We will host a series of conversations (likely over lunch) about issues that concern, interest, or excite our students.
-One of the first of these conversations will focus on questions about the department’s name and major tracks. [status: ongoing; planned launch in fall 2020]
+We will continue to host a series of conversations about issues that concern, interest, or excite our students.
+The first of these conversations focused on questions about the department’s name and major tracks; see above on “Events”. [status: ongoing; launched spring 2021]

-To parallel our process of encouraging student feedback within and about our courses, we will regularize a Departmental Suggestion Box for gathering feedback about the department and program [status: ongoing, planned launch in summer/fall 2020]
+To parallel our process of encouraging student feedback within and about our courses, we regularized our Departmental Suggestion Box for gathering feedback about the department and program [status: ongoing]

 Senior Exit Interviews